• Size: 2.4 x 4.3 in (6 x 11 cm)

 Tarot of Musterberg

-Although full of attractions, the midway section at Pennyland Amusement Park became famous for its fortune tellers, despite the prognosticators being pretty recognizable from their early shift at the ice cream cart.
+The Tarot of Musterberg brings back the antique tarot cards used at the Pennyland Amusement Park at the turn of the 20th century.
+Although full of attractions, the midway section at Pennyland became famous for its fortune tellers, despite the prognosticators being pretty recognizable from their early shift at the ice cream cart.
 None of the fortune tellers working at the park had any experience in predicting the future, but they all relied on the Pennyland Handbook of Cartomancy provided to them by the park.

 The cards, however, did have an interesting history.
-Created sometime in the early 1700s, the design became popular for its unique inclusion of a 79th card: The Musterberg Deck is the only one to have a Siren card as the highest Major Arcana or trump card.
-Most importantly, the deck was redone for Pennyland Amusement Park in the early 20th century where it was the exclusive deck of “The Great Beyond” for Pennyland prognosticators in the Fortune Teller tent.
-And this is the same deck referenced in the Italian comic book series Roger Believe.
+Created sometime in the early 1700s, the design became popular for its unique inclusion of a 79th card: The Musterberg Deck is the only one to have The Siren card as the highest Major Arcana or trump card.
+Most importantly, the deck was redone for Pennyland where it was the exclusive deck of “The Great Beyond” for prognosticators in the Fortune Teller tent.
+And this is the same quirky tarot deck referenced in the Italian comic book series Roger Believe.

 As is standard for divination decks, the cards are non-reversible, meaning that unlike the One-eyed Jacks and Suicide Kings of standard poker decks, when they are upside-down they are simply upside down.
 This is perfect for card reading, and for game play means just another minute to flip them the right way around.

-We’ve also included a 64-page booklet that includes a reproduction of the Pennyland Guide to Cartomancy given to their employees in the Fortune Teller Tent – to help you read the cards or just read into what Pennyland was like behind-the-scenes.
-The booklet also contains instructions for playing the card game tarot – itself even older than card reading – and the game is fast-paced and fun with eccentric quirks that you will hardly believe are not made up.
+Inside your Tarot of Musterberg deck you’ll find a 64-page booklet reproducing the Pennyland Guide to Cartomancy given to their employees in the Fortune Teller Tent – to help you read the cards or just read into what Pennyland was like behind the scenes.
+The booklet also contains instructions for how to play the card game tarot – itself even older than card reading – and the game is fast-paced and fun with eccentric quirks that you will hardly believe are not made up.

 The Pennyland staff had no illusions as to the cards’ ability to predict the future, and the official line seemed to be just have fun with it and give the folks a good time.
 We’re happy to be able to bring you these cards, and follow in that tradition.